ArKay91/Practice/CloudPatterns/Availability Patterns/Throttling/README.md

 * Type of activity done by users
 * Expensive computational task

 This araises a situation when processing requirements of the system **exceeds** the capacity of the resources available resulting in poor performance and even failure.
+Chances of not meeting SLA's.

+### Strategy depending on busines goals

+* Auto scalling to match the provisioned resources to the user at any given time.
+    - Can consitently meet user demand by optimizing running costs.
+    - Auto scaling is not immediate if demand grows quickly there is a chance of resource defecit.